Vivien Goldman

 Vivien Goldman (born 1952) is a British journalist, writer and musician.

 Early life and education

 Goldman was born in London in 1952, the child of two German-Jewish refugees from Nazi Germany.
 She studied English and American literature at the University of Warwick.

 Career

 Goldman began her career as a journalist for Cassettes and Cartridges.
 She then became a PR officer for Atlantic Records and then Island Records, where she worked with Bob Marley.
 She was a writer and editor for London-based Sounds magazine in the late 1970s.

-In the early 1980s she began making documentaries for Channel Four television, developing and producing the world-music show Big World Cafe.
+In the early 1980s, she began making documentaries for Channel Four television, developing and producing the world-music show Big World Cafe.
+In 1988, she also co-presented The Late Shift, a weekly late night strand of music concerts and films, alongside Charlie Gillett.

 Musical career

 Goldman lived in Paris for a year and a half, where she was a member of new wave duo Chantage, which gained modest fame in France.
 She released the Dirty Washing EP in 1981, with tracks produced by John Lydon and Adrian Sherwood.
 The EP appeared first on Ed Bahlman's iconic 99 Records imprint on 3 June 1981.

 In August 1981, two of the tracks from the EP, "Launderette" and "Private Armies," were issued as a 7" single in the UK.
 Later the song "Launderette" was included on Gomma Records' "Anti NY" compilation and the Chicks On Speed-produced Girl Monster collection.
 In that year she also contributed vocals (on the track "Private Armies," which is actually "Private Armies Dub", or "P.A.
 Dub", from the EP) to the New Age Steppers' self-titled debut.

 Goldman wrote for the music magazines NME, Sounds and Melody Maker about reggae, punk and post-punk.
 She was a member of The Flying Lizards, shared a flat with fellow NME journalist and The Pretenders singer Chrissie Hynde.

 Goldman is listed in the writing credits along with the band Massive Attack on the song "Sly".
 Goldman was Bob Marley's first UK publicist, and Kid Creole's biographer.

 She also appeared in the song "Vetar i zastave"(Wind and flags), with the Yugoslavian band "Idoli"(Idols) in 1983.